OlegTsib/DisplayLink/README.md

 <a name="displayLink"/>

 ## DisplayLink:
-Class representing a timer bound to the display
+Class representing a timer bound to the display.
 You can be notified changes per frame or configure notifier time by second or minutes by self
 ```swift
 let displayLink  = DisplayLink(tickType: .delay(seconds: 3), delegate: self)